pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 The following topics are addressed:

 * Proper specification of Timestamp and Third Party Confirmation signatures.
-    * Use of countersignatures to validate keys
+    * Use of countersignatures to validate keys.
-    * Deprecation of nesting
+* OPS nesting.
+    * Signature Subject Encoding registry.
+    * OPS packets as MIME headers.
+* Recursive embedding inside Signature Subpackets.
 * Signature Type ranges and Key Usage flags.
-    * Authentication Signatures
+    * Authentication Signatures.
 * Deprecation of Signature and Key Expiration Time subpackets in favour of a new Subject Validity Period subpacket.
 * Cumulation of Signatures.
     * Unhashed Subpacket Deduplication.